Implicit models, latent compression, intrinsic biases, and cheap lunches in community detection: Empirical networks

 Despite this, we should expect to be much closer to the scenario considered in the previous section than that of the NFL theorem, as soon as our models under considerations can serve as reasonable approximations of the data~\cite{olhede_network_2014}.
 Here we test this hypothesis on a corpus of 509 structurally diverse empirical networks, from many domains of science, and across several orders of magnitude in size, as summarized in Fig.~\ref{fig:empirical_desc}.

-For each of these networks, we find the partition according to maximum modularity, Infomap, and well as various versions of the SBM: the NSBM, its degree-corrected version (DC-SBM), the non-uniform degree-corrected planted partition model (DC-PP), and its uniform version~\cite{zhang_statistical_2020}.
-For Infomap and modularity we then compute their implicit description lengths, using also the degree-corrected alternatives.
+For each of these networks, we find the partition according to maximum modularity, Infomap (see Appendix~\ref{app:infomap}), and well as various versions of the SBM: the NSBM, its degree-corrected version (DC-SBM), the non-uniform degree-corrected planted partition model (DC-PP), and its uniform version~\cite{zhang_statistical_2020}.
+For modularity and Infomap we then compute their implicit description lengths, using also the degree-corrected alternatives.
 We also compute the description length for the configuration and Erd\H{o}s-Rényi models as baselines.

 In Fig.~\ref{fig:empirical} we show for each model and network the difference in description length according to the best model for each network --- a value of zero thus means that the specific model is the best one for that network.
 We can see clear performance gains for the SBM variants, with the DC-NSBM and the NSBM having the best compression in the majority of cases, and the DC-PP also performing well, primarily on small networks.
 As shown in Fig.~\ref{fig:domain}, this is also true when each domain is considered separately --- with the exception of transportation networks, where the DC-PP provides an improved compression than the DC-NSBM for a larger fraction of cases.
 Most cases where other algorithms achieve the best compression are smaller networks, which may be due to the fact that we have used lower bounds to estimate the partition function for these alternative models, giving them a slight advantage.
 Alternatively, the communication cost for more complex models in these cases may outweigh the corresponding improvements in fit to the data if these happen to be better described by the more specific constraints of the implicit generative models of either modularity or Infomap.